Home Insights Story Studio Work With Me Free Growth Plan

 The supply chain is where Indian D2C brands either build a moat or drown in operational complexity.
 The decisions you make about manufacturing, warehousing, and fulfilment at Rs 50 lakh monthly revenue will determine whether you can profitably reach Rs 5 crore.

-Manufacturing Strategy: At early stages (under Rs 1 crore annual revenue), contract manufacturing is almost always the right choice.
+At early stages (under Rs 1 crore annual revenue), contract manufacturing is almost always the right choice.
 The key is to negotiate minimum order quantities that match your actual demand, not your optimistic forecast.
-In 2026, most contract manufacturers in India accept MOQs of 500-2,000 units for FMCG categories.
-For apparel, the benchmark is 200-500 pieces per SKU per colourway.

 As you scale beyond Rs 5 crore, the decision between continued contract manufacturing and in-house production depends on your gross margin sensitivity to COGS.
 If a 5% reduction in COGS meaningfully changes your unit economics, the capital investment in in-house manufacturing is justified.